apollo

 How does the drug interact with Dicloplast Patch:

-The combined use of Dicloplast Patch and Indomethacin can increase the risk of stomach bleeding and ulcers.
+Co-administration use of Dicloplast Patch with Dalteparin may increase the risk of bleeding complications.

 How to manage the interaction:

-Co-administration of Dicloplast Patch and Indomethacin can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
-Do not stop using any medications without a doctor's advice.
+Although taking Dalteparin with Dicloplast Patch may possibly lead to an interaction, they can be taken if a doctor prescribes it.
+Consult a doctor if you have any symptoms including dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that resembles coffee grounds, severe headache, and weakness.
+Without consulting a doctor, never stop taking any medication.

 Have a query?